Mhttx2016/TensorFlow-Object-Detection-API-Train-on-Custom-Dataset-for-Windows/README.md

             protoc object_detection/protos/*.proto --python_out=.

 > 4.3 Add Libraries to PYTHONPATH
->> When running locally, the tensorflow/models/ and slim directories should be appended to PYTHONPATH. **if there is no PYTHONPATH exist, create system variable with name=PYTHONPATH,value=tensorflow/models/;tensorflow/models/slim**
+>> When running locally, the tensorflow/models/ and slim directories should be appended to PYTHONPATH. **if there is no PYTHONPATH exist, create system variable with name=PYTHONPATH,value=tensorflow/models/;tensorflow/models/slim** (in order to import thrid party module, we need create PYTHONPATH system variable)

 > 4.4 Testing the Installation
 >> cd to tensorflow/models/ and run